 Users leave the page within 20 seconds of their visit, while the attention span is even shorter, averaging 7.5 seconds.

 Therefore, opt for short videos.
-Video ads lasting from 3 to 6 seconds are more likely to be watched, causing no bad impact on users.
+Video ads lasting 3 to 6 seconds are more likely to be watched, and they have no negative impact on users.

 Place your ads on trusted platforms

-Whether you work directly with publishers or via ad networks, take a look at the platform's performance and the audience.
-So you'll get a comprehensive picture of the feasible result for your mobile ad campaign.
+Whether you work directly with publishers or via ad networks, examine the platform's performance and the audience to get a comprehensive picture of the feasible result for your mobile ad campaign.

 Adopt data analysis